Nikon D70 vs Olympus E-M10 III

-The E-M10 III is a recent model that features in the current product line-up of Olympus.
-In contrast, the D70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D70 was succeeded by the Nikon D70s.
+Both the D70 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+The D70 was replaced by the Nikon D70s, while the E-M10 III was followed by the Olympus E-M10 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D70 and the Olympus E-M10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.